How do cameras work?

 Let's look at these six key elements of photography in more detail.

 LightThe central element of photography, light is what we use to create our images.

 To create a photograph, we can use two different types of light: natural and artificial.
 Natural light is sunlight, moonlight, or starlight, either direct or reflected.
 Artificial light is light from any other source, including lightbulbs, studio lights, or even candles.

 SubjectThe thing being photographed.

 Interested in natural light portraits?
 Click here.

-LensesUsed to focus the light and capture an image.
+OpticsLenses allow us to focus light and capture an image.

-ApertureControls the amount of light getting into the camera and the depth of field of an image.
+ApertureControls the amount of light entering the camera, as well as the depth of field.

 Aperture refers to the size of the opening in the lens through which light passes before reaching the recording medium in your camera (sensor or film).

 TimeShutter speed determines how long it takes to capture an image.